testbedCIIRC/augmented-reality-integration-with-dt/README.md

 ## Integrating Augmented Reality within Digital Twins for Smart Robotic Manufacturing Systems ##
 This repository contains files for the paper titled "Integrating Augmented Reality within Digital Twins for Smart Robotic Manufacturing Systems," with Tomáš Jochman as the main author.
+To get the source codes and project, please contact one of the authors tomas.jochman@cvut.cz or pavel.burget@cvut.cz.

 Citation: T. Jochman et al., “Integrating augmented reality within digital twins for smart robotic manufacturing systems,” in 2024 29th IEEE International Conference on Emerging Technologies and Factory Automation (ETFA).
 Padova, Italy: IEEE, 2024.